 - Draw diagonal lines in removable marker across each of the background squares.

 - Place background squares and print squares together, right sides facing.

 - Sew ¼” (6 mm) on either side of the line.
 Chain piecing is speedy for this step.

 - Square up and trim to size.

 - Now make rows.
-Use the 4x 4 grid at the beginning of this article to place each row correctly.
+Use the cutting diagram at the beginning of this article to place each row correctly.

 - Press all the seams.

 - Now sew the rows together.
 Nest your seams carefully, and pin before stitching.
 If just one row is out of alignment, you will lose the ‘star’ illusion completely!

 If you really like the idea of an elaborate block, you can use a completely different block as the center of your star block.
 For example a windmill or bow tie block.
 You may lose some of the ‘star’ effects if you do this.